 Not to start on a negative note, but according to the Council for Disability Awareness, 25% of American workers face an injury or illness in their lifetime that leaves them unable to work either temporarily or permanently.
-That's 1 in every 4, if you're not a fan of percentages.
+That's one in every four if you're not a fan of percentages.

 STDI policies can be complicated to shop for and purchase, especially when comparing the fine print to figure out what’s covered and what’s not.
 An independent insurance agent understands this challenge and can help guide you through the process of selecting the best voluntary STDI policy.
 But first, here's a bit of background to give you a better understanding of it all.

 Simply put, short-term disability insurance is coverage that replaces your income for a short period if you are injured or become ill and can't work.
 Since this is only short-term disability coverage, the benefit period usually lasts three to six months, though this may not cover you for the entire duration of your disability.

 Depending on the terms and conditions of your insurance policy, STDI typically replaces 80% of your gross income for the three to six month duration until a long-term disability policy kicks in.

 While most people will need a long-term disability insurance policy, short-term insurance can help protect you before longer coverage kicks in.
 More than three-quarters of employers in the United States offer some form of disability insurance to their employees.
 But there’s a catch:

 Employees are usually only given the option to get STDI on a voluntary basis, where the “voluntary” portion of STDI is when they’re signing up for employee benefits.

 Of course, understanding what a “disability” is can help clarify what STDI coverage is for: